 A handful of studies focus on course-taking patterns in a specific sequence at community colleges (e.g., developmental mathematics sequence by Bahr, 2009; college-level mathematics sequence by Bahr et al., 2017; the English as a Second Language (ESL) sequence by Park, 2019).
-Bahr (2008) illustrated that most students placed in remedial math course sequence never reach the college-level math courses, instead repeating their developmental math courses.
-Being stuck in a developmental sequence has important repercussions-students must complete at least one college-level math course (if not more) to satisfy degree requirements.
-In high return majors, the math sequence may include several courses.
-For example, the majority of STEM majors require students to take at least Calculus-I. Students would need to finish (or enter with) coursework in that sequence-such as college algebra, trigonometry, pre-calculus, calculus (Bahr et al., 2017).
-Bahr et al. (2017) used transcript data to investigate community college students' progress through college-level mathematics sequences.
-However, those studies did not focus on transfer students' course-taking patterns over community college and university.
-Also, those studies did not examine the redundancy or repetition of mathematics courses at community colleges.
+For instance, one study found that a majority of students placed in remedial math course sequence could not successfully reach the college-level math courses (Bahr, 2008).
+In particular, students need to finish mathematics courses in a specific sequence to satisfy their course-taking and degree requirements.
+For example, the majority of STEM majors require students to take at least Calculus-I. Students need to finish courses in the college Algebra-calculus-I sequence (college algebra, trigonometry, pre-calculus, calculus) (Bahr et al., 2017).
+Extending this work, Bahr et al. (2017) used transcript data to investigate student progress towards college-level mathematics curriculum.
+However, those studies did not specifically examine the redundancy or repetition of mathematics courses at community colleges.

-In this study, I examine course repetition of community college transfer students' pathways through mathematics sequences in Texas.
-Leveraging the common course numbering system in Texas, I track student course-taking patterns across community colleges and universities.
-First, I capture what percentage of students repeat the same or lower level college-level mathematics courses, among those who already successfully earned credit from courses in that sequence.
-Second, I discuss where (what sectors) students repeat those math courses.
-To further understand within-sector repetition (at either community colleges or universities), I also explore whether repetition occurred across multiple institutions or within the same institution.
+In this study, I provide course repetition of community college transfer students' pathways through the statewide mathematics curriculum in Texas.
+Utilizing a common core numbering system in Texas, I track student course-taking patterns across community colleges and universities.
+First, I capture what percentage of students repeat the same or lower-level college-level mathematics courses even though they successfully earned a credit from those courses in a sequence.
+Second, I also discuss where (what sectors) students repeat the math courses.
+Within the same sector (community college or university), I also explore the repetition patterns across multiple institutions and within the same institution.
 Third, I compare student college outcomes (cumulative GPA, bachelor's degree attainment, time to degree, and excess credits) by math repetition patterns (ever-course repeaters versus never-course repeaters).
-The study's findings provide an empirical foundation for policy and practice to advance our understanding of course redundancy in mathematics sequences across sectors and offers insights about the implications of math course repetition for student outcomes.
+The study's findings provide an empirical foundation for policy and practice to advance our understanding of course redundancy in mathematics curriculum across different sectors and how course repetitions related to student outcomes.